-Air lock in your house's plumbing will leave a water line nearly or completely useless until you fix the situation.
+Air lock happens when pockets of air keep the water in your pipes from moving through like normal.
+Air lock in your house's plumbing will leave a water line nearly or completely useless until you fix the situation, causing low water pressure or completely stopping water from reaching your faucets.
 You may be able to correct the air lock problem with a simple hose and some ingenuity, but the problem may ultimately require the expertise and training of a trained plumber.